rchmura/vimeography/readme.txt

 4. Get new styles by installing gallery themes.

 == Changelog ==

+= 1.0.9 =
+* Maintenance release.
+Better support for Pro.
+It has been awhile, but it's almost here!
+* Added loaders for Vimeography Pro
+* Added check to make sure theme exists before loading
+* Added IDs to any featured embeds
+* Fixed a bug where deleting a gallery could cause a cache error

 = 1.0.8 =
 * Cleaning out the ol' trunk.